bluebanquise/bluebanquise/resources/data_model.md

 * When variable is a list, this will be specified by `[]`.
 * When a dictionary can repeat itself (with other data), `...` are added.

+Last but not least, note that `j2_` variables that contains the stack core logic are provided either by the vars plugin core.py in common collection, either by adding the provided `bb_core.yml` file into your `group_vars/all/` inventory folder.

 ## Section 1: Networks

 Networks are defined as followed: